MEETING THE MAASAI

 We had willingly sent five, at a cost of $400 each per year (including tuition, room and board, uniforms, and books!).

 But 21 was above our capacity.
 So, we appealed to the Pequannock Valley Rotary Club, where Avery is a member.
 They helped financially, and encouraged us to form a 501c3 charity that could accept tax-deductible donations.

 With that, the Maasai Girls Fund was born, and we started on a journey we could never have imagined!

 (The girls' shaved heads symbolize new beginnings.
 Their uniforms denote the special status they have as students.)

-We now have 48 girls in school, including 8 in high school and 2 in college!
+We now have 48 girls in school, including 8 in high school, and 2 college graduates!